Raku (programming language): Regular expressions

 Perl's regular expression and string-processing support has always been one of its defining features.
-Since Perl's pattern-matching constructs have exceeded the capabilities of regular language expressions for some time, Raku documentation will exclusively refer to them as regexes, distancing the term from the formal definition.
+Since Perl's pattern-matching constructs have exceeded the capabilities of regular language expressions for some time, Raku documentation exclusively refers to them as regexes, distancing the term from the formal definition.

 Raku provides a superset of Perl features with respect to regexes, folding them into a larger framework called "rules" which provide the capabilities of context-sensitive parsing formalisms (such as the syntactic predicates of parsing expression grammars and ANTLR), as well as acting as a closure with respect to their lexical scope.
 Rules are introduced with the rule keyword which has a usage quite similar to subroutine definition.
 Anonymous rules can also be introduced with the regex (or rx) keyword, or they can simply be used inline as regexps were in Perl via the m (matching) or s (substitute) operators.

 In Apocalypse 5, Larry Wall enumerated 20 problems with "current regex culture".
 Among these were that Perl's regexes were "too compact and 'cute'", had "too much reliance on too few metacharacters", "little support for named captures", "little support for grammars", and "poor integration with 'real' language".